ElementalWarrior/rbc_ocr/README.md

 I really only run it yearly to do an audit for taxes.
 I can't quite recall what the proper requirments.txt values are.
 As well as I think there are some specific libraries needed outside of pip for the ocr.

+Create a virtualenv:

+    virtualenv -p python2 venv

+You'll need to install some packages.
+Not exactly sure the minimal set that is required, see below.

 Usage:

     rbc_ocr.py "PATH/TO/PDF/FILE"